continentalwick/continental-wick/whitepaper.md

 ---

 ## Protocol Utility
-The $WCK token activates a protocol-grade micro-denomination system built for:
+The $WCK token supports precise divisibility for:
 - Smart contracts
 - Streaming payments
 - Atomic swaps
 - OTC execution
 - Real-world settlement

-Each token is divisible into **1,000,000 HITS**, unlocking precision at scale for global commerce and programmable finance.
+Each token is divisible down to **0.000001 WCK (6 decimals)**, unlocking precision at scale for global commerce and programmable finance.

 ---